 4) Use LinkedIn Pulse to Find New LinkedIn Connections

 If you have time, post an article on LinkedIn's Pulse platform.
-If it's good, Pulse might feature your post pushing it from a few hundred views to thousands.
+Pulse might feature your post pushing it from a few hundred views to thousands if it's good.

 It dramatically enhances your distribution range and exposes you to new contacts.
-It also exposes you to potential employers and is a proficient way of ascending your LinkedIn Connections.
+It also tells you to potential employers and is a proficient way of ascending your LinkedIn Connections.

 There are some excellent tips online from authors who have been featured by Pulse before.
 John White is a columnist who has been featured over 80 times on Pulse.
 He suggests choosing a unique topic relatable to your followers, writing quality content, and using a catchy headline.